19hours/sg-statutes/Acts/Securities and Futures Act.md

 “officer” includes a person purporting to act in the capacity of an officer;

-“relevant person” means any approved holding company, securities exchange, futures exchange, recognised market operator, exempt market, person operating an exempt market, designated clearing house, holder of a capital markets services licence to carry on business in any regulated activity, exempt person, representative, or approved trustee for a collective investment scheme as defined in section 289.
+“relevant person” means any approved exchange, recognised market operator, exempt market operator, person operating a clearing facility, designated clearing house, approved holding company, holder of a capital markets services licence to carry on business in any regulated activity, exempt person, representative, or approved trustee for a collective investment scheme as defined in section 289.

 [1/2005]

+[2/2009 wef 01/10/2012]

 [SIA, s.
 108]